Theory and Application in Reflection

 - Regularly evaluate their approaches to teaching

-- Understand the positive impacts of high-quality, effective pedagogies on students’ learning
+- Understand the positive impacts of high-quality pedagogies on student learning

 - Draw on alternative teaching strategies when familiar methods fail

-- Co-construct learning with children and other partners, responsive to the child, family, and community
+- Co-construct learning with children and other partners, responsive to family and community

 | Pedagogy | What it covers |